-Medicines and vaccines
+Medicines and regular treatments

-They have encouraged vets and other prescribers and retailers of veterinary medicines to continue with normal ordering patterns to maintain appropriate stocks of veterinary medicines.
+The BVA has encouraged vets and other prescribers and retailers of veterinary medicines to continue with normal ordering patterns to maintain appropriate stocks of veterinary medicines.

 Pet owners should plan to have extra monthly preventative medication for conditions like flea, tick and heartworm along with prescriptive medication.
 But don't bulk buy more than you need.

-Keeping regular communication with your vet is important and you should call them to discuss vaccinations and treatment plans if you have any concerns.
+Keeping regular communication with your vet is important and you should call them to discuss treatment plans if you have any concerns.
 Check whether arrangements can be made for any repeat prescriptions to be posted to you or collected from outside the vet practice.